-Is your crisper currently bursting at the seams?
+Vegetarian Minestrone Soup: Is your crisper currently bursting at the seams?
 Good!
-There’s a soup for that!
+Let’s make soup!

 We couldn’t keep our hands off this soup!